pulliam-chris/Project2/README.md

 Then we plan to collect GEO JSON data on those high volume accident areas to make another visualization representing the start-end lat lngs for the accidents and representing them in neightborhood areas such as the Portland neighborhood information listed below.

+We also plan the factor in the severity of the accidents aligned with the neighborhoods or separately based on our analysis.

 US Accident Dataset (2016-2020, 4.2 million records) https://www.kaggle.com/sobhanmoosavi/us-accidents